 - Engage with organizational leaders and community and global guest speakers

 - Research and help resolve a real-world leadership issue for your capstone project

 Community & Global Partners

-Our community and global partnership arrangement allows you to give back to the community and gain leadership experience while interacting with community leaders from such organizations as Archdiocese of Louisville, Ashley Church of England Primary Schools, Bandy Carroll Hellige, the Center for Women and Families, Family Scholar House, Greater Louisville Inc. (GLI), Home of the Innocents, Jefferson Community & Technical College, Jefferson County Public Schools, Kentucky to the World Inc., LifeShare Technologies, ID+A Inc., Louisville’s Fund for the Arts, Louisville Girls Leadership, Louisville Metro Government, Louisville Storyteller Project, the Louisville Urban League, Muhammad Ali Center, MXD Process, Presbyterian Women in the Presbyterian Church (U.S.A.), Inc., the Smoketown Family Wellness Center, the Speed Art Museum and Trilogy Health Services.
+Our community and global partnership arrangement allows you to give back to the community and gain leadership experience while interacting with community leaders from such organizations as the Anchal Project, Archdiocese of Louisville, Ashley Church of England Primary Schools, Bandy Carroll Hellige, the Center for Women and Families, Family Scholar House, Greater Louisville Inc. (GLI), Home of the Innocents, Jefferson Community & Technical College, Jefferson County Public Schools, Kentucky to the World Inc., LifeShare Technologies, ID+A Inc., Louisville’s Fund for the Arts, Louisville Girls Leadership, Louisville Metro Government, Louisville Storyteller Project, the Louisville Urban League, Muhammad Ali Center, MXD Process, Presbyterian Women in the Presbyterian Church (U.S.A.), Inc., the Smoketown Family Wellness Center, the Speed Art Museum, Trilogy Health Services and WaterStep.

 Our leaders exemplify Spalding’s mission to “meet the needs of the times” by gathering “a diverse community of learners” to serve others with compassion and to promote peace and justice by changing the world of policy in a variety of fields, such as:

 - social services